Meet Kenji

 Oral Language Sample: Interview

-Directions: Download and print the Running Record Forms below.
-Complete the form as you view the videos of the student’s reading below.
-Review the comprehension Q&A’s.
-Then complete the Running Record Evaluation Google Forms below.
+Directions: Download and print the Running Record Form below.
+Complete the form as you view the video of the student’s reading below.
+Review the comprehension Q&A. Then complete the Running Record Evaluation Google Form.

 Reading Sample 1: The Americans-Reconstruction to the 21st Century